 Termites are small, ant-like insects.
 However, they differ from ants in that they feed off the cellulose in wood.
 Working largely unseen under the surface, they can tunnel through the wooden structural members in buildings and completely destroy them.
 Wood that comes in contact with the soil, such as the exterior trim or cladding on your home, provides a perfect point of entry for a termite colony.

 Winged adults are often called swarmers, they are primary reproductives.
 They emerge from the colonies on colonizing flights during certain seasons in the year.
-After the flights, the male(king) and female(queen) will pair up, lose their wings and construct a small cell in the soil.
-They will mate,lay eggs, and rear the first group of workers.
+After the flights, the male(king) and female(queen) will pair up, lose their wings and construct a small cell in moist soil.
+They will mate, lay eggs, and rear the first group of workers.
 In colonies where the primary reproductives are not present, secondary reproductives (without color or functional wings)often occur in large numbers.

 These immature termites develop into workers, soldiers or reproductives.
 As the nymphs become larger, they also begin to damage wood.

-These are the termites that cause most of the damage by eating wood, but they also maintain the colony, build and repair the nest, forage for food, and help care for the young.
+These are the termites that cause most of the damage by eating wood and building tunnels, but they also maintain the colony, build and repair the nest, forage for food, and help care for the young.
 Workers are the most numerous of the three castes.

 These "supertermites" were introduced to the coastal regions of the United States after WWII.